Link Search Menu Expand Document

 Workload

-There are 3 components to this course:
+There are a number of components to this course:

-1. Weekly assignments
+1. Weekly assignments and labs

 2. A midterm